Model Selection Consistency of Lasso for Empirical Data

-\section{Simulation part}
+\Section{Simulation Part}

-In this section ,we evaluate the finite sample property of lasso estimator with synthetic data.
-Staring with the behavior of lasso under different settings, then considering the relationship between $n$, $p$, $n$, and the different noise terms.
+In this section, we evaluate the finite sample property of lasso estimator with synthetic data.
+We start with the behavior of lasso under different settings, then considering the relationship between $n$, $p$, $q$ and then consider the different noise terms.